Attorneys Help Prevent Driver’s License Suspension

 Did you know that there are more than 75 ways you can lose your driver’s license in North Carolina, and not all of them involve driving?

-The attorneys of The Clifford Division of Clifford Clendenin & O'Hale, LLP in Greensboro know state driving laws and how best to prevent you from losing your license.
-Since 1973, our lawyers have challenged attempts to revoke clients' driving privileges and helped restore licenses that were suspended due to points accumulation, failure to pay traffic tickets, failure to pay child support, mental disqualification and many other factors.
+The attorneys of Clifford & Harris, PLLC in Greensboro know state driving laws and how best to prevent you from losing your license.
+Since 1973, our lawyers have challenged attempts to revoke clients’ driving privileges and helped restore licenses that were suspended due to points accumulation, failure to pay traffic tickets, failure to pay child support, mental disqualification and many other factors.

 Too many points equals lost driving privileges